Montenegro–Serbia relations: Political relations

 Montenegro, as a newly independent state, faced in 2008 a delicate decision regarding recognition of Kosovo’s independence, balancing its pro-Western orientation with its historical ties to Serbia.
 Montenegro eventually recognized Kosovo’s independence, following intense domestic debate.
 The decision was driven by Montenegrin aspirations for EU and NATO membership.
-Serbia strongly condemned Montenegro’s decision, viewing it as a betrayal given their historical alliance and expelled Montenegro’s ambassador.
+Serbia condemned Montenegro’s decision, viewing it as a betrayal given their historical alliance and expelled Montenegro’s ambassador.
 Diplomatic relations were restored in 2009 after tensions cooled, with Serbia appointing a new ambassador to Montenegro.
 The Kosovo issue remained a sore point in bilateral relations, as Serbia continues to challenge Kosovo’s independence diplomatically while Montenegro maintains its recognition.

 In 2019, Parliament of Montenegro passed a Freedom of Religion Act, requiring religious organizations to prove ownership of properties held before 1918 or transfer them to state control.
 The Serbian Orthodox Church viewed this as targeting its assets, churches and monasteries.
-The law sparked massive demonstartions, led by the Serbian Orthodox Church and pro-Serbian political parties, with tens of thousands rallying across Montenegro.
+The law sparked massive demonstrations, led by the Serbian Orthodox Church and pro-Serbian political parties, with tens of thousands rallying across Montenegro.
 These protests were strongly backed by Serbia’s government and media who framed the law as "anti-Serb", while Montenegro accused Serbia of meddling in its internal affairs.
 After 2020, the new Montenegrin government, led by pro-Serbian parties, amended the religious law to ease concerns of the Serbian Orthodox Church.

-However, debates over Montenegrin identity continue to influence relations and ocassionaly spark tensions.
+However, debates over Montenegrin identity continue to influence relations and occasionally spark tensions.
 In 2012, Tomislav Nikolić, President of Serbia, in an interview to Montenegrin daily newspaper said: I acknowledge Montenegro as an independent and historical nation, but I do not acknowledge any difference between Serbs and Montenegrins, because there is none.
 In 2020, the Serbian ambassador to Montenegro was declared a persona non grata due to his controversial statement regarding the Podgorica Assembly.